adityasolanki205/Unified-ETL-DWH-MLOps-Pipeline/README.md

         run()
 ```

-5. **Parsing the data**: After reading the input file we will split the data using split().
+1. b) **Parsing the data**: After reading the input file we will split the data using split().
 Data is segregated into different columns to be used in further steps.
 We will **ParDo()** to create a split function.
 The output of this step is present in SplitPardo text file.

 ```python
     class Split(beam.DoFn):